feature-flags-co/ffc-java-sdk/README.md

 ## Introduction

-This is the Java Server Side SDK for the feature management platform [feature-flags.co](feature-flags.co).
+This is the Java Server Side SDK for the feature management platform [featureflag.co](https://featureflag.co/).
 It is intended for use in a multiple-users Java server applications.

 This SDK has two main purposes: